chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

 1. _Funding._ We give lots of money to Open Source projects.
 It's fun.

 I see (1) as directly related to our mission.
-My team "enables developers" by making Sentry and Codecov available to use in a way they wouldn't be otherwise.
+My team "enables developers" by making Sentry and Codecov available to use in a way they couldn't otherwise.
 I see (2) as one degree removed.
 When developers have trouble using our products, we want to hear about it, so we can help them out and potentially improve the products.